• Experienced Attorneys

 • Door-to-door and seminar sales.
 Both types of sales are psychological sales approaches.
 At home, a potential buyer is relaxed and feels like the salesperson is an old friend.
 At a seminar, the speaker gets the entire audience riled up and excited about solar energy, hoping to cash in on the mob mentality philosophy.

 • Promises and guarantees.
 If a salesperson tells you solar panels are guaranteed to pay for themselves or makes promises about future savings, it is likely a scam.
 Numerous factors can impact how much a consumer will save using solar energy, making promises and guarantees impossible to ethically make.
+Companies may also make it hard to file solar panel warranty claims.

 Can I Get Out of a Solar Panel Contract?